phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 ```
 + Result
 ![image](https://github.com/user-attachments/assets/1bb7518e-0a31-450b-8d3a-5c4542fcb906)
-_**🔍 Strategic**_
+## Strategic Frequency Insights

-1. Champions dominate in purchase activity—your top-tier loyalty builders.
+1. **Champions dominate in purchase activity**
+   These are your top-tier loyalty builders.

-o	Their high engagement makes them ideal for upselling, beta testing, referrals, and feedback loops.
+   - Their high engagement makes them ideal for:
+     - Upselling opportunities
+     - Beta testing new features or products
+     - Referral programs
+     - Feedback loops to improve the customer experience

-2. Loyal and At Risk customers show substantial frequency too:
+2. **Loyal and At Risk customers also show substantial frequency**

-o	“At Risk” users may not be recent but are still quite active—a good opportunity for targeted re-engagement.
+   - "At Risk" users may not have recent activity, but they have a history of frequent purchases.
+   - This group presents a strong opportunity for targeted re-engagement before they are lost entirely.

-3. Potential Loyalists have strong frequency and are excellent candidates to nurture into Champions.
+3. **Potential Loyalists have strong frequency**
+   - These customers are excellent candidates to be nurtured into future Champions through thoughtful retention strategies.

-4. Segments below 25 frequency (e.g., Hibernating, Promising, Lost):
+4. **Segments with frequency below 25 (e.g., Hibernating, Promising, Lost)**

-o	Require automation-based nurturing or reactivation campaigns.
+   - These segments require automation-based nurturing or reactivation campaigns.

-o	Consider whether it's worth investing marketing dollars here based on historical return rates.
+   - Evaluate whether marketing investment in these groups is justified based on historical return rates.

 _**📌 Strategy Table**_